amccarthy9904/foobar/aws/practice_qus.md

  - aws:kms :  AWS Key Management Service (AWS KMS) keys (SSE-KMS) managed keys
  - AES256 :  Amazon S3-managed keys (SSE-S3) or customer SSE-C

 ###
+You are building a distributed system using KMS where you need to encrypt data at a later time.
+An API must be called that returns only the encrypted copy of the data key which you will use for encryption.
+After an hour, you will decrypt the data key by calling the Decrypt API then using the returned plaintext data key to finally encrypt the data.

+Which is the MOST suitable KMS API that the system should use to securely implement the requirements described above?
+#### do
+#### dont
+Encrypt
+GenerateRandom
+GenerateDataKeyWithoutPlaintext
+GenerateDataKey
+#### info
+ - GenerateRandom : generates a cryptographically secure random byte string.
+It's useful for generating keys, initialization vectors, or any other random data
+ - GenerateDataKeyWithoutPlaintext: generates a unique symmetric data key for use outside of AWS KMS.
+It returns an encrypted copy of the data key, which is encrypted under a specified symmetric encryption KMS key.
+This operation is useful for systems that need to encrypt data at some point but not immediately.
+The encrypted data key can be decrypted later when needed for encryption operations
+ - GenerateDataKey : generates a unique symmetric data key for use outside of AWS KMS.
+However, it returns both a plaintext copy of the data key and an encrypted copy that is encrypted under a specified symmetric encryption KMS key.
+This operation is useful when you need both the plaintext key for immediate encryption operations and the encrypted key for secure storage or later decryption

+###
 A developer is building the cloud architecture of an application which will be hosted in a large EC2 instance.
 The application will process the data and it will upload results to an S3 bucket.